davidgilman/H2Optimize/README.md

 # H2Optimize
-An app that helps users monitor and track their fluid consumption to avoid dehydration and overconsumption.
+An Android application paired with hardware that helps users monitor and track their fluid consumption to avoid dehydration and overconsumption.